caifand/DMRL_THA/README.md

 2. [THA2](THA2/) contains a tentative proposal for the final project.
 The proposal is still in continuous evolution.

 3. [THA3](THA3/) contains three files: an input .csv data file, a data dictionary file (in .csv format), and an output word document.

+4. [FinalPaper](FinalPaper/) contains the most current draft outline of the final paper.